qpython-android/qpython/README.md

 Welcome to the QPython project!

-QPython is a script engine that runs Python on android devices.
-It lets your android device run Python scripts and projects.
-It contains the Python interpreter, console, editor, and the SL4A Library for Android.
+QPython is a Python script engine on android.
+It let you use Python on android easily.
+It contains the Python Python runtime environment, interpreter, editor, and the QPYI.

-QPython has several millions users in the world already, it's a great project for programming users, welcome to join us for contributing to this project NOW.
+QPython already has millions of users in the world, it's a opensource project too.

-QPython has QPython OS, QPython OL, QPython 3S, QPython 3L branches.
+For different usage scenarios, QPython has different branches, QPython has QPython OS, QPython OL, QPython 3S, QPython 3L branches.

 ## Quick start